 For questions regarding the Ebola Virus Disease, please call:

 Toll-Free 1-(844) 49-EBOLA (32652)

-Strategies that make it easier for people to eat healthy foods and be physically active are critical to preventing and reducing obesity and chronic diseases.
+Strategies that address access to eat healthy foods and opportunities to be physically active are critical to prevention and management of obesity and chronic disease.

 Due to the importance of healthy eating and active living, Bureau of Cancer and Chronic Disease (BCCD) is committed to a range of strategies that promote healthy eating, physical activity, and living well with chronic conditions for all DC residents across the lifespan (babies, toddlers, children, youth, adults, and seniors) in a variety of settings (community, schools, workplaces, clinical, faith based institutions and more).